 - Inadequate highway information to validate your planning application

-These are all common reasons for the refusal of a planning application or that may prevent its implementation and are matters that Sanderson Associates address on a daily basis providing our transport consultant services to our Clients with satisfactory solutions in over 97% of projects we were appointed on for our clients.
+These are all common reasons for the refusal of a planning application or that may prevent its implementation.
+Sanderson Associates address these matters on a daily basis, providing transport consultancy services to our Clients with satisfactory solutions in over 97% of projects we were appointed on for our clients.

 Solutions to Transportation Planning Matters

-Investigation of present parking demand and the use of a nationally accepted database of traffic and parking generations (TRICS) can also determine spare capacity with reference to local authority parking standards.
+Investigation of present parking demand, the use of a nationally accepted database of traffic and parking generations (TRICS), and the interrogation of appropriate Census datasets can also determine potential spare capacity with reference to local authority parking standards.

-The provision of Travel Plans to encourage the use of sustainable modes of travel and improvements to footways, bus stops and cycle facilities can mitigate the impact of traffic congestion and are often accepted as part of a package of measures to reduce transport concerns related to new developments
+The provision of Travel Plans to encourage the use of sustainable modes of travel and improvements to pedestrian, cycle and public transport infrastructure can help to mitigate the impact of traffic congestion and are often accepted as part of a package of measures to reduce transport concerns related to new developments.